-An indicator light on the outlet turns on to show it is in use.
-The light comes on when the ignition is on and equipment requiring less than 400 watts is plugged into the outlet, and no system fault is detected.
+An indicator light on the outlet comes on when in use.
+The light comes on when the ignition is on, equipment requiring less than 150 watts is plugged into the outlet, and no system fault is detected.

 The indicator light does not come on when the ignition is off or if the equipment is not fully seated into the outlet.